astrofrog/mpl-scatter-density/README.rst

 What about vaex?
 ~~~~~~~~~~~~~~~~

-`Vaex <https://github.com/maartenbreddels/vaex>`_ is a great program to
+`Vaex <http://vaex.astro.rug.nl>`_ is a powerful package to
 visualize large datasets on N-dimensional grids, and therefore has some
-functionality that overlaps with what is here - however, the aim of
+functionality that overlaps with what is here.
+However, the aim of
-mpl-scatter-density is just to make it easy for users already using Matplotlib
+mpl-scatter-density is just to provide a lightweight solution to make
+it easy for users already using Matplotlib
 to add scatter density maps to their plots rather than provide a complete
 environment for data visualization.
+I highly recommend that you take a look
+at Vaex and determine which approach is right for you!

 Why on earth have you defined scatter_density as a projection?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~